kurtosis-tech/zz-deprecated_kurtosis-tech.github.io/installation.md

 Upgrading
 ---------
 You can check the version of the CLI you're running with `kurtosis version`.
-To upgrade to latest, check [the changelog to see if there are any breaking changes][cli-changelog] and follow the steps below.
+To upgrade to latest, check [the changelog to see if there are any breaking changes][changelog] and follow the steps below.

 NOTE: if you're upgrading the CLI's minor version (the `Y` in a `X.Y.Z` version), you may need to restart your Kurtosis engine after the upgrade.
 If this is needed, the Kurtosis CLI will prompt you with an error like so:
 ```